cirobr/TinyMachines.jl/README.md

 Argument $verbose == false$ delivers output mask with same (H,W) size as input images.

-Argument "verbose" == true delivers a two-elements vector: first element is the same output as verbose == false; and second element are the intermediate feature model outputs, which are useful for knowledge distillation.
+Argument $verbose == true$ delivers a two-elements vector: first element is the same output as $verbose == false$; and second element are the intermediate feature model outputs, which are useful for knowledge distillation.

     verbose == false => yhat
     verbose == true  => [ yhat, [encoder[1:5] - decoder[6:9] - logits[10]] ] (UNet5)